ComedicChimera/chai/README.md

 ships with the latter, incorrect, name.

-Once you have run CMake, you will get a either a Makefile or Visual Studio solution depending if you are on Windows.
-This should be trivial to build -- the CMake file takes care of all configuration for you.
+Once you have run CMake, you will get a either a Makefile or Visual Studio solution depending if you are on Windows -- these will be outputted in the `out` directory.
+This should be trivial to build from there: the CMake file takes care of all configuration for you.

 ## <a name="development"> Development